 - Lecturers invited to address an American audience

 - Individuals with a close familial relationship in the U.S.

 We strongly encourage international students and scholars traveling to or from the six affected countries to seek guidance from an OIE advisor prior to international travel.

 All travelers should expect increased scrutiny while passing through customs and immigration, including the possibility of being asked to undergo additional screening measures on a case-by-case basis.

 Additional Information & Resources

-Full text of the Executive Order:
+Full Text of the March 6 Executive Order: